 We understand that the rules that govern the financial aid programs can sometimes be complicated.
 However, the staff at the CSM Financial Aid Office is available to answer your questions and provide special assistance if and when you need it.
 For additional information, please see our Financial Aid Handbook.

 Let us know if you need assistance as a non-English speaking student.

 We can make arrangements to provide information in your native language.

 Please stop by the office in College Center Building 10, Room 360, or call us at (650) 574-6146.
 We will be happy to assist you!

 - Claudia Menjivar, Director of Financial Aid Services

 - Visit us for one-on-one assistance at the Learning Center.
-May 2014 and Summer Session Financial Aid Outreach Hours
+Fall 2015 Financial Aid Outreach Hours

 - Board of Governors Fee Waiver

 - State financial aid such as Cal Grants & Chafee Grants